Colwyn Bay Waterfront (Phase 2), Conwy

 A wide range of natural stones were chosen to create a palette of colours to produce the images on the postcards.
 The text portion was produced in Crystal Black and Mist granites as these provided the best contrast to make the text as legible as possible.
 The health markers (placed at 50m intervals along the Promenade) were created using Crystal Black and Mist granites for clarity and to complement the more detailed appearance of the postcards.

 ‘The Wave Seat’ – a simple two-tone granite block seating.
 The strength in the design comes from the combination of radial blocks to form a 27m long irregular curvilinear sculptural seat with shallow alcoves for social interaction.
-The use of the contrasting Mist granite and Carlow Blue limestone lends strongly to the bold but simple visual composition.
+The use of the contrasting Mist granite and Kilkenny Irish Blue limestone lends strongly to the bold but simple visual composition.